AstroPryor/RubberDuckiesFTWWebsite/README.md

 This project helped me better understand that secure e-commerce is not just about making a website look professional.
 It also requires protecting accounts, securing data in transit, using trusted payment workflows, and documenting how information moves through the system.

-## Future Improvements

-Future improvements could include:

-- Adding screenshots of the original website
-- Adding screenshots of the security settings used
-- Adding a written threat model for the website
-- Adding a vulnerability assessment report
-- Adding results from security header testing
-- Adding results from SSL/TLS testing
-- Adding a privacy and data handling policy
-- Improving documentation around payment workflow security
-- Creating a more detailed architecture diagram
-- Adding a risk assessment table for common e-commerce threats

 ## Disclaimer

 This project was created for educational purposes as part of a Secure E-Commerce course.
 The website was a mock e-commerce project designed to demonstrate secure website planning, account protection, SSL/TLS usage, and secure payment gateway concepts.